hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

     ![In the list of devices, Bus1 is selected, and Simulated is set to No.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image146.png "Devices list")

 3. The values in these columns are derived from the device twin's reported properties, which are all set by the simulator.
 However, there are no custom reported properties for the IoT Edge device at this point, so we cannot easily create a filter, or device group, because of it.
 We can, however, create a new tag for our device.
 This will update the device twin with the tag, and we can use it as the basis for the filter.
-Check the box next to the IoT Edge device, then select **Tag** from the top menu.
+Check the box next to the IoT Edge device, then select **Jobs** from the top menu, then select **Tag**.

     ![In the Devices list, the Bus1 checkbox is selected.
 Next to All devices, the Tag button is selected.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image147.png "Devices list")